julamifra/MY_CV-HTML_AND_CSS/README.md

 ## User Stories
 - As an user...
-I want... so that...
+I want... so that I can...

 - As a developer I want to have the first tutoring session so that I can show my mock-up and I can start with the P1
-- As a developer I want to write out in the README file and finish it, all the points so that, anybody can access to it and understand better what is the project about
+- As a developer I want to write all noted points down in the README file so that anyone can access to it and better understand what the project is about.

 - make the basic structure of the three HTML files.
 - index.html: make and style the Header and the Navigation bar.